jrdegbe/thamesthrive-api/docs/flow/actions/trello/add_trello_card_action.md

 164a9547a52d0951f3ed781b723d03c1b60d9abd
 ```

-You will need this key to copy to Trello Resource in Tracardi.
+You will need this key to copy to Trello Resource in ThamesThrive.

 ### Trello TOKEN